Rivera surprised by Yanks' Girardi decision

 As for managing the Yankees himself, Rivera laughed.

-"I was thinking about it," he said before adding: "No."
+"I was thinking about it," he said before adding, "No."